Angel Investors, Venture Capital and Crowdfunding

 If you watch Shark Tank, you might get the impression that all start-ups obtain funding from private investors.
-In reality, entrepreneurs get their new businesses off the ground with self-funding or bank loans (see Five Cs of Credit).
+In reality, entrepreneurs get their new businesses off the ground with self-funding or bank loans.

 But let's take a look at three other ways of funding: crowdfunding, angel investors and venture capital.
 Who knows?
 One of these may be right for you!